-Notwithstanding Policy 4.1, homeless students living in the district are entitled to enroll in the district's school and non-homeless students who live in the same attendance area are eligible to attend.
-If there is a question concerning the enrollment of a homeless child due to a conflict with Policy 4.1 or 4.2, the child shall be immediately admitted to the school in which reenrollment is sought pending resolution of the dispute, including all appeals.
-It is the responsibility of the District's LEA liaison for homeless children and youth to carry out the dispute resolution process.
+Homeless students living in the district are entitled to enroll in the district's school and non-homeless students who live in the same attendance area are eligible to attend.
+It is the responsibility of the

+Districts local educational liaison for homeless children and youth to carry out the dispute resolution process.